Ely-S/ely-s.github.io/_posts/2016-1-22-rademacher.markdown

 You can also compute a similar estimate by [permuting the labels of the training data](http://www.cs.rpi.edu/~magdon/ps/conference/PermCompNIPS2010.pdf).
 It works for regression as well as classification, and has a tighter bound because it takes the original output labels into account.
 It's called the permutation estimate and has an associated bound called the Permutation Bound [3].

-> Confusion Matrix, new music video *Probably Approximately Correct* goes viral
+> Confusion Matrix's, new music video *Probably Approximately Correct* goes viral.

 1. Abu-Mostafa, Magdon-Ismail, Lin: Nov-2014, Page 30, e-chapter 9, Learning From Data.
 2. Peter L. Bartlett, Shahar Mendelson (2002) Rademacher and Gaussian Complexities: Risk Bounds and Structural Results.
 Journal of Machine Learning Research 3 463-482